 7. Blackouts can last for days

 Power outages are predicted for up to 5 hours.
 But if weather is worse than expected or extreme, or if there are other complications then power could be lost for days.
 In sumer of 2016, South Australian residents went without power for up to three days, on several occasions.
+Origin Energy says that blackouts can last minutes to weeks, depending on severity.
 Due to the fragility of the Australian grid, these sorts of failures can occur again.
 With this in mind, high capacity power generation and storage solutions are becoming more popular with households and businesses.

 8. Blackouts are potentially deadly